aditya43/aws/README.md

 - `Throttle Behavior`:
     - If `Synchronous Invocation` then it will return `ThrottleError - 429`.
     - If `Asynchronous Invocation` then it will retry automatically and then go to `DLQ`.

+### AWS Lambda Retries And DLQ
+- `Lambda` functions can be invoked `Synchronously` or `Asynchronously`.
+- If it is invoked `Synchronously` and it fails then you are responsible as a `Caller` to retry.
+You could use `Exponential Back-off` to retry your function.
+- If it is invoked `Asynchronously` and it fails then it will be retried **twice**.
+    * After all retries (`Asynchronously` called function), unprocessed events go to the `Dead Letter Queue`.
+    * Original event payload is sent to the DLQ.
+    * This is an easy way to debug what's wrong with your functions in production without changing the code.
+- In Lambda, a DLQ can be a `SNS Topic` or `SQS Queue`.
+- **Make sure the IAM execution role is correct for your Lambda function.**

 ### DynamoDB
 - Fully managed, Highly available with replication across `3 Availability Zones` by default.